 Microsoft 365 is the bedrock of how companies operate and the customizations they use are an essential component to that.
 But it is also where risks of data breaches, non-compliance and poor governance can form and spread to every area of the business.

 If we can tell anything from the cyberattacks of recent years, it’s that many organizations’ SharePoint GRC practices are perhaps not as precise as they need to be.
 Now is the time for you to make sure you have in place steadfast policies regarding the customizations you currently have, the ones you intend to implement and their associated level of risk.

 Cybercrime is not a flash in the pan; rather, it could be considered the ‘new normal’.
 Damage costs related to cybercrime is set to reach $6 trillion annually by 2021.
 And as IBM’s CEO, Ginni Rometty said in 2015: “Cybercrime is the greatest threat to every company in the world.

-Setting a GRC policy for your SharePoint platform
+GRC policy management for your Microsoft 365 platform

-Poor SharePoint customization management can adversely affect the user experience of the platform, resulting in compliance mistakes, poor governance and higher risk.
-For example, employees may—with the best of intentions—introduce apps into SharePoint that may not be adequately tested, may not be safe or may defy your GRC policy.
+Poor Microsoft 365 management can adversely affect the user experience of the platform, resulting in compliance mistakes, poor governance and higher risk.
+For example, employees may—with the best of intentions—introduce apps into services such as SharePoint that may not be adequately tested, may not be safe or may defy your GRC policy.

-For more complicated code customizations, it is highly advisable that you have in place a process that conforms to your company’s GRC policy.
+For more complicated code customizations, it is highly advisable that you have in place a process that conforms to your company’s GRC policy management.
 This should include: